KevinDyer/bits/README.md

 BITS is a framework built around modules.
 The base BITS framework is made useful with the creation and addition of module functionality.
 A module is run by BITS and provides a concrete and specific feature addition to the system.
 Examples of modules are GNSS (GPS), Networking, and MongoDB.
 Chances are you are interested in BITS as a means to build a module, or to use somebody else's module.
 Groups of modules that work together for a specific use case are Optimized Module Groupings (OMG).

-Every module runs inside their own process and are installed to the base data directory in &lt;datadir&gt;/base/modules/modules.
+Every module runs inside their own process and are installed by default &lt;datadir&gt;/base/modules/modules, but can be installed to any directory.
+If an alternate module directory is desired then it should be passed to app.js on the command line as an absolute path with the -m flag.

 ## package.json